tinwatchman/grawlix/README.md

 Type: `String` or `Object`<br>
 Default: `'ascii'`

 What style of grawlix the function should use when replacing curse words.
-To see the list of available styles, see the [Styles](#styles) section below.
+To see the list of available styles, see the [Grawlix Styles](#styles) section below.

 ##### randomize